franckLdx/ts-retry/README.md

 # ts-retry
-A little retry tool for javascript/typescript
+A little retry tool in javascript/typescript for node